-Out of the many crustaceans selections in the market, shrimps are probably the most popular and commonly used in many kinds of cooking.
-It can be found in soup dishes, stir-fried dishes, and virtually anything you can think of.
-That’s how versatile shrimp is.
+Out of the many crustaceans selections in the market, prawns are probably the most popular and commonly used in many kinds of cooking.
+You can find it in soup menus, stir-fried dishes, and virtually anything you can think of.
+That's how versatile prawn is.

-Shrimps are commonly used as a component for many Oriental cuisines, mainly because of its umami flavor.
-But for this article, we will be sharing with you how to prepare shrimp more elegantly and luxuriously.
-You might be wondering what other ways can you serve shrimp; for that, we might have the answer you’re looking for.
+Shrimps are commonly used as a component for many Oriental cuisines, mainly because of their umami flavor.
+But for this article, we will be sharing with you how to prepare prawns more elegantly and luxuriously.
+You might be wondering what other ways you can serve prawn; for that, we might have the answer you're looking for.

 So give us a few moments of your precious time, and read through this article.
 Believe me when I tell you how simple and how easy it is to cook the Shrimp Salad in the comforts of your kitchen.
 So shall we begin?

 What is Best Shrimp Salad

 Salad is served primarily as a side dish; for that reason alone, it has to be light, easy to eat, and boosts your appetite for a more filling meal.
 And Shrimp salad, without a doubt, can do that trick.

 A quick look at these menus can already tickle your curiosity about how great this can be?
 The bright red-orange color of the prawn starks in contrast to its light and tangy dressing.
 Coupled with bits and pieces of chopped red onions and celery for that refreshing kick, one cannot merely help but have another serving of this goodness.

 This salad's origin is of American roots, but thanks to our country being an archipelago, enjoying these recipes can no longer be called a luxury.